neogeographica/chaintool/docs/placeholders.rst

    {<placeholder_name>=<default_value>}

-"Toggle" style placeholder with "off" and "on" values:
+Or a "Toggle" style placeholder with "off" and "on" values:

 .. code-block:: none